adammain/reddible/README.md

 ## Client App

-Information about the available Client App configuration and build commands can be found in its [README file](packages/client/README.md).
+Available Client App configuration and build commands can be found in its [README file](packages/client/README.md).